Lyon77/OpenGLBasicFramework/README.md

 # OpenGLBasicFramework

+Welcome to the Basic OpenGL Enviroment.
+Here I have several different test showcasing what you can accopmish in OpenGL from basic 2D quads to PBR with SkyBoxes.
+All of the avalible features are listed below

+## Basic Features
+Changing the background color
+Maneuver 2 repeated images around a space
+Textures on 3D objects and Camera Control

+## Lighting and Shadows
+Basic Phong Lighting
+Bling-Phong Lighting
+Directional Lights
+Point/Spot Lights
+Deferred Shading (In Progress)
+Ambient Occulsion (In Progress)

+## Post-Processing
+Depth Testing, Stencil Testing, and Blending Post-Processing Effects (Inverse, Blur, etc.)
+HDR
+Bloom

+## Texturing Effects
+SkyBox and Reflective cubes
+Normal Maps
+PBR

+## Misc
+Model Loading
+Text Rendering

+## Example Enviroments

+# Resources
+## ImGui - GUI
+## Assimp - Model Loading
+## FreeType - Text Loading
+## irrKlang - Sound Loading

 This application was based off of TheCherno's OpenGL series and then was expanded upon to add new features.

-There are 5 different "Tests" for what the current application can achieve.

-1. Changing the background color
-2. Maneuver 2 repeated images around a space
-3. Control a camera around a 3-D enviroment with the ability to change position as well as rotation
-4. Can alter Point, Direction, and Spot Lights in an enviroment to visualize ambient, diffuse, and specular calculations within the shaders
-5. Can visualize Depth, Stencil, and Blending in an enviroment
-6. Use various post processing elements to change how the enviroment looks like
-7. Experiments with Glass and Skyboxes
-8. Switches to a BlinnPhong shading type rather than a Phong shading type